 - Electrically isolated silver (a.k.a. colloidal silver).
 EIS is also discussed more on our research page.

-Our article series will give us ample opportunity to discuss and refine the formulation of these supplements.
+Our newsletter will give us ample opportunity to discuss and refine the formulation of these supplements.
 Sales of these supplements will support our organization and help us fund our proposed clinical trials.
 We wish to build a small line of products that people can trust, and that simplifies the bewildering experience many may have of exploring the endless world of dietary supplements.
 Our formulations will always be completely transparent.
 We will also disclose the true cost of materials of all of our products.
 In fact, we will encourage others to replicate our formulas and will even be willing to certify other products as being functionally equivalent.
 In the event our clinical trials have positive results, we definitely want to make sure these materials are cheaply available to all.
 We really have no interest in getting into the supplement business.
 It is just that we view it as necessary.
-Also, having a relatively standardized line of supplements may be important in the event others wish to reproduce our clinical results.
+Also, having a relatively standardized line of supplements may be important in the event others wish to replicate our clinical results.

 Multi-interventional Clinical Trials